Working with perspectives

 How to run tasks on perspectives

-There are two different ways to run SCOM tasks in SquaredUp DS:
+There are various ways to run SCOM tasks in SquaredUp DS:

 Running tasks in the tile allows you to show the results of a SCOM task in a tile on a dashboard or perspective.
 Tasks in the SCOM Task run every time the dashboard refreshes (by default every minute).

-(see How to use the SCOM Task tile) - Running tasks directly from a dashboard or perspective via a button
+(see How to use the SCOM Task tile) - From a dashboard or perspective via a task button

 You can run tasks directly from a dashboard or perspective just by clicking a button.
 Tasks that are executed via a button only run when the button is clicked.